kyleranous/api_toolkit/docs/contributing.md

 ## Versioning
 We use [Semantic Versioning](https://semver.org/) for this project.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 Versioning is done by `[MAJOR]-[Minor]-[patch]`:
 - **MAJOR** changes would render ANY of the previous code obsolete.